Rosh Hashanah is usually when Jews gather in synagogue. This year, they’re mostly online — or masked and spread out.

 With the number of members able to attend in person greatly reduced, Rabbi Nissan Antine, of Beth Sholom in Potomac, said he felt the distance from his congregation so profoundly that he personally baked 415 holiday challahs for synagogue members.
 The loaves were delivered to homes this week along with learning materials and prayer guides for the holiday.

-Rabbi Herzel Kranz of the Silver Spring Jewish Center spent much of the last month calling local officials to get them to let more people on the High Holidays into his center, which he said can fit more than 200 people.
-But Kranz’s activism, he said, has been unpopular with his own community, which he characterized as “on strike” because he said he is not following the rules.
-He now has 60 or 70 people on a typical Sabbath, he said, mostly refugees from other shuttered synagogues.
+Rabbi Herzel Kranz of the Silver Spring Jewish Center spent much of the last month calling local officials, trying without success for permission to allow more people to attend services, above the current Montgomery County limit of one participant or one household group for every 200 square feet of space.
+But Kranz said his activism has been unpopular with his own community, with many congregants choosing not to attend in-person services at the synagogue.
+He now has 60 or 70 people on a typical Sabbath, he said, mostly refugees from other synagogues that remain closed.

 Kesher Israel, a modern Orthodox synagogue in Georgetown, has been holding very small in-person prayer services since D.C. resumed allowing such gatherings.
 Since it owns no real backyard space, the synagogue is renting space at two nearby hotels for the holidays.
 Services will be shorter (about two or two-and-a-half hours instead of five hours), with no singing and all participants masked.
 Sermons were canceled in an effort to minimize people’s time together in person.